 Who works at Green Building United?

-We are currently a staff of six.
+We are a combination of full- and part-time staff.
 Learn more about us and our roles.

 We could not do what we do without the tremendous support of our large community of volunteers and our Board of Directors.